bglarkin/tgr_fun/fungal_ecology.md

     ## Permutation: free
     ## Number of permutations: 1999

-The ordinations differ in spatial arrangement somewhat, with a correlation of $R^{2}=$ 0.63, however, the null that these solutions are unrelated is still rejected at p\<0.001.
+The null that these solutions are unrelated is rejected at p\<0.001.
+However, the alignment isn’t perfect.
 Clearly, the low biomass in cornfields is a driving difference in the biomass-aware ordination, which, as a result, should possibly be preferred in this case.